jacobvarner/100-days-of-code/r1-log.md

 ### R1D65

 I'm still working on the URL shortener API and it's reminding me a lot of my frustrations in my networking class in undergrad.
 I have figured out how to verify the URL and store it in the database and then return the 'short url' key, but I can't get the counter to update correctly no matter how I do it.
 I've tried using a separate counters collection using a few different docs online, but couldn't get it to work.
 I'm almost positive this is how I need to do it, so hopefully I'll figure it out tomorrow.

+### R1D66

+I was able to figure out how to correctly implement the counter and got the URL redirect working.
+I had to verify the url without using HTTP/HTTPS when using DNS.lookup, but then needed to store the original URL in order for the redirect to work correctly.
+The finished project can be found at https://varner-url-shortener.glitch.me.